abhinav9558/Gabe-DAE-6MonthProjects/learning/readme.md

 # How do I inetegrate MISP with Wazuh?

-`MISP` is short for `Malware Information Sharing Platform` and when paired with a `SIEM (Security Information and Event Manager)` software we can match already caught IoCs from other individuals to the events occuring on our monitored computer systems.
+**MISP** is short for **Malware Information Sharing Platform** and when paired with a **SIEM (Security Information and Event Manager)** software we can match already caught IoCs from other individuals to the events occuring on our monitored computer systems.

-The SIEM software being used is `Wazuh` which is a free and open source program that when installed will allow us to have a manager and a series of endpoints that are installed on the machines we want to protect.
-The version of Wazuh we are using can also be setup with `docker-desktop` as a container so when we open docker-desktop it should allow us to open both technologies at the same time.
+The SIEM software being used is **Wazuh** which is a free and open source program that when installed will allow us to have a manager and a series of endpoints that are installed on the machines we want to protect.
+The version of Wazuh we are using can also be setup with **docker-desktop** as a container so when we open docker-desktop it should allow us to open both technologies at the same time.

 When MISP is paired with Wazuh it will enrich the logs we are already receiving and will save me time from having to manually look up the information.

+---

+## Why did I chose MISP?

+#### 1. Enhanced Alert Quality & Context
+- **Automated IOC enrichment** - Alerts come pre-loaded with threat context instead of requiring manual lookups

+#### 2. Faster Incident Response
+- **Pre-built threat profiles** - Instant access to known TTPs for faster analysis

+#### 3. Workflow Efficiency
+- **Automated enrichment** - No manual copy/paste of IOCs for lookups

+#### 4. Detection Coverage
+- **Community intelligence** - Benefit from threat sharing with other organizations

+#### 5. Operational Benefits
+- **Reduced alert fatigue** - Better quality alerts mean fewer unnecessary investigations

+#### 6. Investigation Support
+- **Pivot capabilities** - Jump from one indicator to related threats quickly

+Overall it transforms reactive alert processing into proactive, intelligence-driven security operations.

+---

+## How did I install it?

-Since I am using `docker-desktop` already it is best to use `MISP-Docker` which is readily available at `https://github.com/misp/misp-docker` then navigating to the generated directory.
+Since I am using **docker-desktop** already it is best to use **MISP-Docker** which is readily available at **https://github.com/misp/misp-docker** then navigating to the generated directory.

 ```bash
 cd Desktop